 What Is the Present Value of an Annuity?

-We’ll explain how to find present value of annuity as well as how to calculate the present value of an annuity due.
+Here’s how to find the present value of an ordinary annuity and how to calculate the present value of an annuity due.

 - PMT = the amount of each payment